The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 High/Excessive Serotonin

-• Has been linked to social anxiety and social phobia
+• Social anxiety and social phobia

-• Linked to overall increases in anxiety and panic
+• Overall increases in anxiety and panic

 Dopamine

-Dopamine is a neurotransmitter that plays a role in many important functions.
-It is well known for its role in motivation, focus and feelings of pleasure.
+It is well known for its role in motivation, focus, and feelings of pleasure.

 Low amounts of available dopamine in the brain can lead to cognitive issues such as trouble concentrating or scattered thoughts.